rainbowtrekkers Widdersdorf

 Our regular opening times are from Monday to Friday from 7.30 a.m. to 4.30 p.m.
 Caregiving contracts cover 45 hours a week.

 The kindergarten is closed 27 days a year.
-These are usually spread over the school summer holidays (3 weeks), Christmas (approx. 1 week) and individual bridge and training days.
 The closing times will be announced ahead of time before the start of the kindergarten year.

 The demand is greater than the available places.
 Therefore, we decide on the allocation of places – transparent for all parents – according to the following criteria (in descending order of importance):